 Whenever I head somewhere with a gorgeous beach, I like to spend time on the beach every day.
 Swimming in the Caribbean after a morning run on the beach was my favorite part of staying in a seaside hotel.

 One of the great things about Tulum Beach is the abundance of restaurants and bars you’ll encounter if you walk along the shoreline.
-We loved going for a mid-day walk and popping in places for a cold drink or quick bite.
+We loved going for a mid-day walk, and popping in places for a cold drink or quick bite.
 At night, some of the restaurants, like Ziggy’s, have live music- good tunes and an ocean breeze?
-My kind of place.
+My kind of vibe.